ADGEfficiency/soft-actor-critic/README.md

 Reimplementation of the 2018 paper Soft Actor Critic - an off-policy, continuous actor-critic reinforcement learning algorithm, with:

 - implementation in Tensorflow 2.0
-- restart from checkpoint
+- test episodes
-- evaluate best checkpoint
+- checkpoints & restarts
 - logging in Tensorboard
 - tested on Pendulum and LunarLanderContinuous